Housing and Residential Life

 Residents of single student housing can expect to hear normal noise from furniture being moved, people walking, and perhaps television, radio, or stereo between the hours of 8 a.m. and 10 p.m.
 Outside of these hours, reasonable quiet for studying and sleeping is expected.

 Residents are encouraged to monitor both the level of noise and the time of day when creating noise.

 If you experience what you consider to be unreasonable noise from a neighbor, please talk to them personally.
 If the noise problem continues, you may wish to ask the Apartment Coordinator to help.
 The Coordinator will assess the noise, and, if necessary, speak to the resident.

-If the Coordinator is unable to help you and your neighbor reach a solution, the matter will be taken to the Assistant Director of Housing Services for further action.
+If the Coordinator is unable to help you and your neighbor reach a solution, the matter will be taken to the Associate Director of Housing and/or their designee for further action.
 Noise problems of an unresolved or severe nature may result in the termination of the rental agreement.

 PARKING PERMITS AND/OR LOTS

 For current information, please visit the Apartment Parking section on our web site